 Yarra Hills Secondary College – an eLearning journey

-Continuing in 2024, Yarra Hills Secondary College will be running a Bring Your Own Device (BYOD) Windows Laptop program for Year 7 students.
-Year 8 & 9 students will continue to use their Windows laptop device that was purchased for 2022 or 2023.
-Students in Year 10 to 12 will be supported with the continuation of the BYOD (senior school laptop) program in 2024 and beyond.
+Continuing in 2026, Yarra Hills Secondary College will be operating a Bring Your Own Device (BYOD) Windows Laptop program for Year 7 students.
+Year 8 & 9 students will continue to use their existing Windows laptop.
+Students in Year 10 to 12 will be supported with the continuation of the BYOD (senior school laptop) program in 2026 and beyond.

-Yarra Hills SC has chosen a third party provider: JB Hi-Fi Solutions for Education to present a purchasing option to families.
-This program involves the endorsement of a small selection of education specific devices, at various price points, which we have tested to be compatible with the school network.
-These devices will be available with education pricing from the third party provider, with hardware support, device support, onsite warranty included.
-Insurance options for accidental damage and theft are available and we believe this is an essential choice.
-The importance of appropriate warranty and accidental damage protection can’t be stressed enough as previous experience shows that device damage can occur in the education environment.
+Yarra Hills SC has chosen a third party provider: JB Hi-Fi Education to present a purchasing option to families.
+This program involves the endorsement of a selection of education specific devices.
+These devices will be available with education pricing from the third party provider, with extended warranty options.
+Insurance options are available varying between device repair and full replacement, excess fees apply.
+Yarra Hills SC highlights the importance of appropriate warranty and insurance options as experience has demonstrated that device damage can occur in the education environment.

 Support is available for other BYOD, subject to minimum and maximum specifications, please refer to the appropriate table of specifications for your student’s year level.
-We cannot however guarantee compatibility of these other devices with all network functions and parents may need to purchase any required educational software independently.
+Whilst other BYOD devices are supported by the college, we cannot guarantee full compatibility of these other devices with all functions.
 We allow families to purchase or provide the BYOD from the most suitable source.
 Please also refer to the detailed FAQs to assist families in the decision making process.

 Portal Details: